Is Halloween haram?

 Traditionally it is thought that the Celts believed that on the night of 31st October, the ghosts of the deceased returned to the world.
 Historically, it may have been a day to mark the end of the harvest and the onset of winter and over time, 1st November became the Celtic New Year.

 Later it became Christianised as Pope Gregory III designated 1st November as the day to celebrate All Saints Day, and the evening before it was known as All Hallows Eve, and later Halloween.

-Halloween evolved into a day of activities like trick-or-treating, carving jack-o-lanterns, festive gatherings, donning costumes and eating treats.
+Halloween evolved into a day of activities like trick-or-treating, dressing up in costumes and eating treats.
 It became a secular tradition.

 Nobody celebrating it today – at least in the UK, does so under the banner of Christianity or paganism.

 I am not saying that you should therefore celebrate Halloween, or that you have to participate in it.
 However, I do not think anyone participating in Halloween is worshipping an idol or evil.